AndyShaw01/PoisonCraft/README.md

 ```bash
 bash scripts/run_target_attack.sh
 ```
+### Results and Logging
+- Logs are stored in the logs/ directory.
+- Results (e.g., poisoned queries and attack success rates) are saved in the results/ directory.

 # Acknowledgement

-- The model part of our code is from [Open-Prompt-Injection](https://github.com/liu00222/Open-Prompt-Injection).
+- [Open-Prompt-Injection](https://github.com/liu00222/Open-Prompt-Injection): The foundational model code is based on this repository.
-- Our code used the implementation of [PoisonedRAG](https://github.com/sleeepeer/PoisonedRAG)
-- Our code used [beir](https://github.com/beir-cellar/beir) benchmark.
-- Our code used [contriever](https://github.com/facebookresearch/contriever) for retrieval augmented generation (RAG).
-- Our code used the implementation of [llms-attacks](https://github.com/llm-attacks/llm-attacks)
+- [PoisonedRAG](https://github.com/sleeepeer/PoisonedRAG): Some implementations were adapted from this project.
+- [Beir Benchmark](https://github.com/beir-cellar/beir): Used as a benchmark framework for evaluation.
+- [Contriever](https://github.com/facebookresearch/contriever): Utilized for Retrieval-Augmented Generation (RAG) capabilities.
+- [llms-attacks](https://github.com/llm-attacks/llm-attacks): Certain implementations for adversarial training were derived from this repository.

 <!-- # Citation -->